aashiks/docker-ytdlp/README.md

 alias ytdlp='docker run -v "$(pwd)":/workdir:rw aashiks/docker-ytdlp:arm'
 ```

-## On an x86_64 machine.
+## On an x86_64 GNU/Linux machine.

-On LibreElec, use the following to setup an alias and then invoke 'ytdlp' when needed.
+On X86_64 machines, use the following to setup an alias and then invoke 'ytdlp' when needed.

 ```
 alias ytdlp='docker run -v "$(pwd)":/workdir:rw aashiks/docker-ytdlp:x86_64'